 What Is Skin Longevity?
 (And Why It’s Not Anti-Aging)

-For the full scientific backing behind this framework, see: ATIKA White Paper.
+For the full scientific backing behind this systems-based framework, see: ATIKA White Paper.

 At a Glance

-• Skin longevity is about keeping skin strong, hydrated, calm, and even-toned over time by supporting underlying biology, not just surface appearance.
+- Skin longevity is about keeping skin stable, hydrated, calm, and even-toned over time by supporting biological systems — not just surface appearance.

 Table of Contents